brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

 7. Hickel then moves on GDP, making the claim that the global economy is based on the need for infinite GDP growth, but infinite GDP growth on a planet with finite resources is impossible.

 - Due to fractional reserve banking, 90% of the money circulating today is debt, which means it's money created out of thin air when a bank loans money it doesn't actually have.
-Eventually, all of this debt will have to be paid back‚Äîwith interest.
+Eventually, all of this debt will have to be paid back—with interest.
 The need to pay back all this money that didn't exist before means the economy needs to grow, and grow, and grow, forever.
 - However, resources on our planet are limited.
 Moreover, economic production has side effects, such as climate change.
 In other words, we are at the point where the only way you can grow GDP is at the cost of someone else.
 That means our economy, based on the current model, must eventually grind to a halt.
 - It does seem like growth is an absolute requirement of capitalism, and that you can't keep growing indefinitely.
 Where do I go to learn more about this?